What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 15. Vacant or Unoccupied Homes

-Why it's excluded: Vacant homes face higher risks of vandalism, squatters, undetected water leaks, and fire — with no occupant to respond quickly.
+Why it's excluded: Vacant homes face higher risks of vandalism, squatters, undetected water leaks, and fire, with no occupant to respond quickly.

 Alternative: Purchase a vacant home insurance policy or notify your insurer before extended absences to arrange a vacancy permit.
+These specialty policies average around $4,200 per year, or 50% to 60% more than standard coverage.

 Pros